-Fear of Fireworks
+Fear of Fireworks in Dogs

 As the first bottle rocket goes off, your dog is suddenly missing in action, and you're likely to find him in the far corner of the darkest closet or under the bed.
 Even if your dog is one of the so-called meanest breeds, he may sit trembling on your lap or at your feet when fireworks are around.